epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/JSTestCoverageEnhancment.md

   poetry run codemie-plugins config list poetry run codemie-plugins mcp run -s filesystem,filesystem_ext,cli-mcp-server -e cli-mcp-server=ALLOWED_DIR -e filesystem_ext=ALLOWED_DIR,PROJECT_BOOTSTRAP
 ```
-11. Go to Workflows and run ```DOTNET: fully automated test generation``` workflow
+12. Go to Workflows and run ```JS: fully automated test generation``` workflow
-12. Wait util workflow done
+13. Wait util workflow done
-13. Path to result you can find in ```<project_base>/airun/00project-info.json```
+14. Path to result you can find in ```<project_base>/airun/00project-info.json```

-If you want to run the flow step by step, you can do so, but you'll need to follow the previous instructions up to step 11
+If you want to run the flow step by step, you can do so, but you'll need to follow the previous instructions up to step 14

 Order of workflow:
-- DOTNET: project discovery
+- JS: project discovery
-- DOTNET: sources triage
+- JS: sources triage
-- DOTNET: coverage analyzer
+- JS: coverage analyzer
-- DOTNET: test writer
+- JS: test writer